OptimNow/finops-mcp-bedrock/INSTALL.md

 - **Amazon Bedrock**: Provides managed access to foundation models (Titan, Claude Sonnet 3.5) without using public LLMs or sending data to third-party services
 - **Chainlit**: Offers a ready-to-use chat interface without building a custom UI

-**Key security benefit**: Your billing data doesn't leave AWS, and only leaves your EC2 instance to reach Bedrock, where the LLM runs in Bedrock (within AWS).
-The MCP server runs locally on EC2, and all cost data stays within your AWS account boundaries.
+**Key security benefit**: Your billing data never leaves AWS.
+The LLM runs in Bedrock, the MCP server runs locally on EC2, and all cost data stays within your AWS account boundaries: **no data is sent to external services.**

 **Extensibility**: You can easily add more MCP servers to extend functionality:
 - Additional AWS services (Compute Optimizer, Trusted Advisor, CloudWatch)